Welcome

 I'm playing a solo opening set and hopefully collaborating with my good friend

-Philip White for a
+Philip White for a concert

 701 Center for Contemporary Art in Columbia, SC this coming Monday.
-I don't do solo
+I don't do solo sets often, so I

-sets often, so I always look forward to the challenge of it.
-Plus I love seeing what Philip does, and this
+always look forward to the challenge of it.
+Plus I love seeing what Philip does, and this is another chance

-is another chance for that.
+for that.

 September 15.
 2009

 The gigs get shuffled.
-I'm doing a show starting soon at a new restuarant/supper club called Vue
+I'm doing a show starting soon at a new restuarant/supper club called Vue with a

-set group.
 Things are gonna happen.

 Also, I updated the "what I'm listening to" portion of my